bogdan7978/Cheatsheets/git_cheatsheet.md

 git fetch - to download latest changes git merge origin/master - to merge the two braches (remote and local) git pull - alternative to fetch and merge

+git clone <url> <folder>(optional, if specified it will create a new folder)

+git branch - to check the branches of a repo git branch -M <name> - rename master branch to main git branch <name> - to create a new branch git branch -d - to delete a branch (use -D to fore delete) git checkout <name> - to switch branches